-CDHS's Research & Evaluation (R&E) Unit was created in 2015 to better support and coordinate research and evaluation efforts across the Department.
-The Research & Evaluation Unit seeks to accomplish this by:
+CDHS's Research and Evaluation unit was created in 2015 to better support and coordinate research and evaluation efforts across the department.
+The Research and Evaluation unit seeks to accomplish this by:

 Improving communication and information sharing among CDHS research and data staff

 Establishing a learning agenda for CDHS that is driven and informed by data and evidence